THE NECK PULL

 All information in this article is solely the opinion of the author and for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Most people have a lot of tension in the neck that congests the area.
-For this reason, the neck pull is very helpful for many people.
+For this reason, the neck pull is very helpful for most people.

 The neck pull is now one of the basic development and detoxification procedures.